uncensorie/mlfinalproj/README.md

 #### Question 5

-"A judge tells a condemned prisoner that they will be hanged at noon on one weekday in the following week, but the execution will be a surprise (i.e., the prisoner won’t know the day until the executioner comes).
+"A judge tells a condemned prisoner that they will be hanged at noon on one weekday in the following week, but the execution will be a surprise (i.e., the prisoner won't know the day until the executioner comes).
 The prisoner logically deduces that he cannot be hanged on Friday, then eliminates Thursday, Wednesday, and so on.
 Eventually, he concludes that he cannot be hanged at all.
 However, the execution occurs on Wednesday, surprising the prisoner.
 Explain this paradox."

-Success: %green%Explaining the contradiction that arises from the assumption that the prisoner can "predict" the hanging.
-The paradox relies on the idea that the surprise element creates an expectation loop that ultimately causes the prisoner to miscalculate.%%
+Success: **Explaining the contradiction that arises from the assumption that the prisoner can "predict" the hanging.
+The paradox relies on the idea that the surprise element creates an expectation loop that ultimately causes the prisoner to miscalculate.**
-Failure: %red%Offering a simple explanation without addressing the logical flaw in the prisoner's reasoning.%%
+Failure: **Offering a simple explanation without addressing the logical flaw in the prisoner's reasoning.**

 ##### Answers